nf-core/viralmetagenome/docs/usage.md

 ```

 :::info
 This will overwrite all default arguments of nf-core/viralmetagenome for the `ivar consensus` module.
-Similarly the remove the default values of nf-core/viralmetagenome, specifiy the argument with an empty string:
+Similarly, to remove the default values of nf-core/viralmetagenome, specify the argument with an empty string:

 ```bash {3-4}
 nextflow run nf-core/viralmetagenome \